Skip to content

 You only do this once per machine.
 The key is stored locally so you won’t be asked again unless you wipe the app data.

-Typical total time:
+Typical asset download time:

 • Already-warm relaunch: 1–3 seconds.

-4. You’re in
+5. You’re in

 Then you can make your first video.